Inscription In/loving memory/of/Charles Winter Garrett/who died the 6th Sep 1854/in his 38th year

 Workhouse children, heads shaved to prevent lice and nits

 They were there for over a year.
 Catherine’s fifth child, Mary Elizabeth was born in the workhouse on November 17 1853.
 A few weeks after her husband’s death, Catherine applied to be discharged.
 She must have received funds or help from someone else to do so.
 In 1861 the family was living at Albion Cottages in Hythe and Catherine was working as a needlewoman.
 Her eldest son, Thomas, was already an apprentice tailor and the others were at school.
 By 1871, she was taking in laundry to make ends meet and the only child left at home, Mary Elizabeth, was working as a domestic servant.
 A hard life, but at least a self-sufficient one.
+Catherine ended her days as a sister of St Bartholomew’s Hospital in Hythe.1)

 Three years later, on 24 November 1874, Mary Elizabeth married William Laker from nearby Postling.
 He worked for Mackeson’s brewery in Hythe as an engine driver and the couple set up home in Trafalgar Cottage, Bank Street.
 By 1881 they had three children.
 Henry John was their second son.
 Nine months after his death, another son was born to the couple, the last before William’s premature death.
 However, on Christmas Day 1901, in Hougham near Dover, Mary Elizabeth married George Richard Videan and the couple set up home back in Hythe, where they lived in the High Street until Mary Elizabeth’s death in 1931.